 Lighting is also used in such a way as to make the background a lot less obvious and help the cat stand out.
 The angle is more of a head-level because insisting to make eye-contact with a feline (even if it is a small and cute-looking one) is not always wise.

 Audio is probably the most overlooked and under-appreciated aspect of the film-making process and it’s a shame because sub-par sound will render any audience disengaged immediately.

 The first thing to consider is filming in an environment that is not filled with all kinds of noises.
 A studio is best but since that is not really an option when you make your own video, it is advisable to take the microphone that will be used for the shoot and do a trial recording.
 What one hears naturally can be rather different than what is picked up when using a microphone.

 If the results are not those which are desired there are a couple of other options.
 One is capturing the sound with a different recorder that will allow better control over the levels.
 The other is good old fashion sound editing.
 It may take some time but there are a number of free, easy to use apps available and employing them you’ll make sure that the video material you produce is 100% good quality.

 In the end

 These are, of course, just a few basic tips.
 Video making is fun but also involves a considerable amount of time and effort.
-If we take into consideration that over 500 million hours of video are watched on YouTube every day, going through the trouble of doing it right is definitely well worth it.
+If we take into consideration that 1.5 billion users play 1 billion hours of video each day, going through the trouble of doing it right is definitely well worth it.

 Roxana is a learning and development professional with over 10 years experience in corporate training.